-Why Do You Need A Wetsuit or Dry Suit?
+Why Do You Need A Wetsuit or Drysuit?

 What Is A Wetsuit?

-When it comes to staying warm in the water, you'll commonly see people wear wetsuits.
-Wetsuits are made of neoprene, or terraprene neoprene, and they offer some thermal insulation by trapping a layer of water between your skin and the neoprene that your body heat warms up.
 The garment is not breathable and is very snug to the body to maximize the heat layer.
-If you are submerged you may feel a rush of cold water but then your body heat will warm up that layer again.
-You’ll also notice that a wetsuit will make you a bit more buoyant, too, making floating or treading water easier, especially with your lifejacket on.
-And it will add a bit of protection from bruising if you happen to find yourself floating down the river in rough waters.
+You may feel a rush of cold water if submerged, but your body heat will warm that layer again.
+You’ll also notice that a wetsuit will make you a bit more buoyant, making floating or treading water more manageable, especially with the right size kayaking life jacket

 NRS Men's 3.0 Ultra John Wetsuit